 2003 - present

-AUB purchases the condominium at 3 Dag Hammarskjold Plaza (aka 305 East 47th Street), and in 2005, it names the New York Office in honor of Dr. Richard A. Debs, Chairman of the Board of Trustees (1995-2005).
-Eileen F. O'Connor is the first director of the New York Office, the Debs Center.
+AUB purchases the condominium at 3 Dag Hammarskjold Plaza (aka 305 East 47th Street), and in 2005, it names the office in honor of Dr. Richard A. Debs, Chairman of the Board of Trustees (1995-2005).
+Eileen F. O'Connor is the first director of the office under its new name, the Debs Center.

 Architectural photo: Lobby and boardroom